A good honours degree at 2:1 (or international equivalent). Significant relevant experience will also be considered.

 Months of entry

-This programme delivers high-quality research methods training, including practical experience with qualitative and quantitative data analysis software packages and detailed analysis related to research epistemology and the philosophy of social science.
-It can provide opportunities to gain 'hands on' experience and contribute to current research projects, working, for example, with the Centre for Evaluation and Monitoring (CEM).
+This course delivers high-quality research methods training, including practical experience with qualitative and quantitative data analysis software packages and detailed analysis related to research epistemology and the philosophy of social science.

-The programme is a Faculty-wide course and modules are taught within the School of Education, the School of Applied Social Sciences (Sociology) and the Department of Psychology.
-This provides you with the opportunity to come into contact with other students studying research methods in different disciplines across the Social Sciences.
+The course is a cross-faculty course and modules are taught within the School of Education, the School of Applied Social Sciences (Sociology) and the Department of Psychology.
+This provides you with the opportunity to come into contact not only with researchers from different disciplines but also with other students studying research methods in different disciplines across the Social Sciences.

 - Research Design and Process (15 credits)

 - Dissertation (60 credits)

 - Qualitative Research Methods in Social Science (15 credits)

 - Fieldwork and Interpretation (15 credits)

 - Quantitative Research Methods in Social Science (15 credits)